acm-cui/website-cui2021/authors-test/featured-talks.md

 	<div class="col-xl-8 col-lg-7 col-md-6 col-12">
 		<h2>Track information</h2>
 		<p>
 			You should submit a copy of the paper you wish to present at CUI 2021 as a PDF, along with a link to the paper in the publisher's repository.
-The track is <strong>curated</strong> and all submissions will be assessed by the track chairs.
-Accepted featured talks submissions will be given an oral presentation slot at the conference.
 		</p>
 		<p>
 			 The track is <strong>curated</strong> and all submissions will be assessed by the track chairs.
 Accepted submissions will be given an oral presentation slot at the conference.